 As a teen back in the 1960s about the only place in Ardmore to get the latest Rock & Roll releases was Luke's Music Store at 212 West Main.
 In high school as we listened to Rock & Roll, we knew that each Wednesday afternoon around 3 or 4pm, we could rush down to Luke's and buy the latest songs.
 That is the time the postman delivered the box of new releases.
 I remember in the 9th grade this girl brought to class a Life Magazine.
 On it's cover was the Beatles.
 Until that day, none of us here in Ardmore had any idea who the Beatles were.
 Little did we know that a year later they would take this country by storm, becoming the greatest Rock & Roll group in the history of the world.
 I remember waiting each Sunday night to watch Ed Sullivan and his "really big show" on tv just to see the hottest Rock & Roll stars.
 There was no cable tv and my family only had an outside antenna, I would get so mad when the picture would fade out and become snowy, just as the guest singers would come on.
 After school we would listen to our favorite Rock & Roll radio station, KOMA in Oklahoma City.
 KOMA is still playing those oldies.
 If you have RealAudio on your computer, you can listen to KOMA by going to the KOMA website and click on the "jukebox", and you'll hear KOMA live radio broadcast.

 About 30 miles northeast of Ardmore is Sulphur, Oklahoma.
 Many people have driven south on Highway 177 through the years.
-About 7 miles south of Sulphur on the west side of the highway, is this little concrete structure, kinda tucked halfway into the hillside.
+About 4 miles south of Sulphur on the west side of the highway, is this little concrete structure, kinda tucked halfway into the hillside.
 Few travelers, passing by this little building, realize it played an important part of Oklahoma's past.
-Many, many years ago, when the automobile wasn't dependable, the mail service relied on men and horses to get the mail from one point to another.
-This little, almost obscure building in the hillside was used to keep a fresh horse for the pony express riders.
+This little, almost obscure building in the hillside was used stagecoach stop for changing out a fresh team of horses.
+The stagecoach stop was built in the 1880s/1890s.
 When I took this picture about 28 years ago, there was a home in the background.
 Today that home is no longer there, and only trees and a hill are seen.
 But the little concrete building is still standing... barely, as a reminder of yesteryear.
-This is the black and white photo I snapped.
+This is the black and white photo I took using a Kodak 35mm camera in the early 1970s.

 In the late evening hours of Friday, September 16, 1910 the city of Springer, Oklahoma came close to becoming history, as a fire nearly engulfed the city.
 Had firefighters not resorted to the use of dynamite to stop the fire, the entire city may have been destroyed.